 If you spend anything over 30 minutes each day finding industry news then you could definitely benefit from this tech hack to boost your productivity.

-To condense your reading list, be sure to subscribe to relevant industry websites like Real Estate Business and Elite Agent, set up keyword alerts for “property” and “real estate” in Google Alerts (pictured above) and monitor competitors using Twitter lists and Facebook pages.
+To condense your reading list, be sure to subscribe to relevant industry websites like Elite Agent, set up keyword alerts for “property” and “real estate” in Google Alerts and monitor competitors using Facebook pages and other social listening tools.

 Next, use email filter rules to create a “Newsfeed” folder for all these alerts to create a succinct industry reading list.
 This way, you can spend 10 minutes each day looking through your “Newsfeed” as opposed to 30 minutes to an hour.